 Medicine has adapted to the digital age to bring health screening tools directly into the hands of consumers.
 This includes home blood screening options like imaware™.
 The imaware™ home screening kit for prediabetes allows patients to collect their own blood samples quickly, safely, and painlessly.

-They then submit the samples to confidential labs and receive results by a secure online portal in as few as seven days.
-As of its January 6 relaunch, imaware™ allows patients to check their HbA1c and FPG levels and discover if they fall within prediabetic ranges, without making a clinic or lab appointment.
+They then submit the samples to confidential labs and receive results by a secure online portal in as few as five days. imaware™ allows patients to check their HbA1c and Glucose levels to discover if they fall within prediabetic ranges, without making a clinic or lab appointment.

 What are the Symptoms of Prediabetes?

-Prediabetes goes undiagnosed so often because it has few to no obvious symptoms—at least, nothing to cause immediate alarm.
+Prediabetes goes undiagnosed so often because it often has no obvious symptoms—at least, nothing to cause immediate alarm.

 If checked, patients might present with: